CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/culture.md

 ---
 title: "Culture"
 linkTitle: "Culture"
-description: "This page describes the concept of Culture."
+description: "This page describes the concept of culture."
 ---

 # {{< param title >}}